A Fibonacci analogue of the two's complement numeration system: A Fibonacci Complement Numeration System for

-The Fibonacci's complement $(\Fcal c)$ numeration system is illustrated in Figure~\ref{fig:numeration-system-F}.
-This numeration system was used in \cite{MR4364231} (and denoted with letter $\Fcal$) to describe some aperiodic Wang tilings of the plane.
-Herein, we made the choice of denoting the Fibonacci's complement numeration system by $\Fcal c$ and the Fibonacci numeration system by~$\Fcal$.
+The Fibonacci complement $(\Fcal c)$ numeration system is illustrated in Figure~\ref{fig:numeration-system-F}.
+Note that this numeration system was denoted by the letter $\Fcal$ in \cite{MR4364231}.
+Herein, we made the choice of denoting the Fibonacci complement numeration system by $\Fcal c$ and the Fibonacci numeration system by~$\Fcal$.

 The neutral prefix can be used to pad words so that they all have the same length.